SECURE 2.0 Delivers a Mixed Bag to the 403(b) Arena

 “We [have] some major provisions coming up where the jury is still out on whether there’ll be … fulfillment of those provisions by the recordkeepers,” Webb says.

-Webb and Cochrane both identify one provision in particular: Section 603, regarding catch-up contributions for participants whose prior-year wages exceed $145,000.
+Webb and Cochrane both identified one provision in particular: Section 603, regarding catch-up contributions for participants whose prior-year wages exceed $145,000.
 Those participants’ contributions will have to be made on a Roth, after-tax basis.

 The complexity comes in coding.
 With the new catch-up rule, there are four types of contributions: a regular pre-tax contribution, a regular Roth contribution, a catch-up pre-tax contribution and a catch-up Roth contribution.

-To further illustrate the complexity, Cochrane uses the example of an employee who makes $130,000 in income and then receives a $15,000 bonus on December 31.
+To further illustrate the complexity, Cochrane uses the example of an employee who earns $130,000 in income and then receives a $15,000 bonus on December 31.
 Once employees make $145,000, they will be required to make a Roth catch-up contribution in the following year, instead of a pre-tax contribution.
 Once they do, a recordkeeper will have to recharacterize the employee’s contribution.

-“So, do you have a separate indicator on your payroll for what [an employee’s] FICA wages would be, [as separate from] other wages?”
+“Do you have a separate indicator on your payroll for what [an employee’s] FICA wages would be, [as separate from] other wages?”
 Cochrane says.

 Both Cochrane and Webb suggest that the provision’s effective date, January 1, 2026, might be delayed further.
 It was originally anticipated to take effect January 1, 2023.